notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/databases.md

 ## Databases & Shared Responsibility on AWS

+- AWS offers us to **manage** different databases
+- **Benefits include:**
+  - Quick to provision, High Availability, Vertical and Horizontal Scaling
+  - Automated Backup & Restore, Operations, Upgrades
+  - Operating System Patching is handled by AWS
+  - Monitoring, alerting are going to be integrated
+- Note: many database technologies could be run on EC2, but you must handle yourself the resiliency, backup, patching, high availability, fault tolerance, scaling.
+This is why using a managed databases is going to be a lifesaver

 | **AWS Responsibility**                      | **Customer Responsibility**                      |
 | ------------------------------------------- | ------------------------------------------------ |
 | Infrastructure management, backups, patches | Data security, encryption, access controls (IAM) |